dmitrypek/P3DFFT_Documentation/docs/source/p3dfft++_c++_reference.rst

 ----------------------------
 Three-dimensional (3D) transforms consist of three one-dimensional transforms in sequence (one for each dimension), interspersed by inter-processor transposes.
 In order to specify a 3D transform, three main things are needed:

-1. Initial ``grid`` (as described above, ``grid`` object defines all of the specifics of grid dimensions, memory ordering and distribution among processors).
+1. Initial ``DataGrid`` (as described above, ``DataGrid`` object defines all of the specifics of grid dimensions, memory ordering and distribution among processors).
-2. Final ``grid``.
+2. Final ``DataGrid``.
 3. The type of 3D transform.

-The final ``grid`` may or may not be the same as the initial ``grid``.
+The final ``DataGrid`` may or may not be the same as the initial ``DataGrid``.
 First, in real-to-complex and complex-to-real transforms the global grid dimensions change for example from (n0, n1, n2) to (n0/2+1 ,n1, n2), since most applications attempt to save memory by using the conjugate symmetry of the Fourier transform of real data.
-Secondly, the final ``grid`` may have different processor distribution and memory ordering, since for example many applications with convolution and those solving partial differential equations do not need the initial ``grid`` configuration in Fourier space.
+Secondly, the final ``DataGrid`` may have different processor distribution and memory ordering, since for example many applications with convolution and those solving partial differential equations do not need the initial ``DataGrid`` configuration in Fourier space.
 The flow of these applications is typically 1) transform from physical to Fourier space, 2) apply convolution or derivative calculation in Fourier space, and 3) inverse FFT to physical space.
 Since forward FFT's last step is 1D FFT in the third dimension, it is more efficient to leave this dimension local and stride-1, and since the first step of the inverse FFT is to start with the third dimension 1D FFT, this format naturally fits the algorithm and results in big savings of time due to elimination of several extra transposes.

 In order to define the 3D transform type one needs to know three 1D transform types comprising the 3D transform.
 In C++ 3D transform type is interfaced through a class ``trans_type3D``.